Skip to main content

 Kuumba – to always to do as much as we can, in the way we can, so we can leave our community more beautiful and beneficial than we inherited it – is one of the Nguzo Saba principles that aim to centre the needs of the Black community.

-Using creative ways to engage, the Kuumba Project, led by Massey Centre, supports the mental health and developmental needs of Black and African Canadian children.
+Using creative ways to engage, the Kuumba Project, led by Abiona Centre, supports the mental health and developmental needs of Black and African Canadian children.

 Register now